Logiqx/gps-details/docs/devices/garmin/developer/gnss-config.md

 #### API Level 3.1.0

-There is now mechanism to choose the GNSS configuration with Connect IQ 3.1.0.
+There is no mechanism to choose the GNSS configuration with Connect IQ 3.1.0.

 | Watch          | GNSS Chipset    | Default | Alternative |
 | -------------- | --------------- | :-----: | :---------: |